sagearbor/secure-dev-tools/README.md

 Each tool is self-contained in its own directory.
 To set up a tool in your project, follow the installation instructions for that specific tool below.

 Available Tools
-1. Claude CLI (Offline / Max Security)
+1. Claude CLI (API-Only Network Access)
-This is a secure, network-disabled, containerized environment for running the claude-cli Python tool.
-Use this for maximum security on sensitive codebases.
+This is a secure, network-restricted, containerized environment for running Claude Code.
+Network access is restricted to ONLY Anthropic's API endpoints (api.anthropic.com and claude.ai) - no other internet access is allowed.
 The tool can only read and write files within the project directory it is run from.

 To Install in Your Project: